 You don’t have to go crazy with a pricey video production team.
 You can leverage what you have at hand for any Christmas social media videos you’re looking to make.
 For example, using your phone for recording (or your employees for acting) will easily make a fun and festive video to brighten up your followers’ feeds.

 To get started, check out this list of holiday video ideas and examples to inspire your Christmas social media posts.

 Participate in Christmas community events (and post about it)

 During Christmas time, there are countless business-friendly activities going on in cities and towns.
 Between Christmas parades, tree lightings, Christmas craft fairs, and more, your business is sure to have plenty of options to sponsor or appear at different events.

-If sponsoring a local event doesn’t align with your current budget, volunteering can be just as effective in getting your business’s name out there.
-The best part is that you can take photos while you’re attending and use them as material for future holiday social posts.
+If sponsoring a local event doesn’t align with your current marketing budget, volunteering can be just as effective in getting your business’s name out there.
+The best part is that you can take photos while you’re attending and use them as material for future Christmas social posts.